 The outcome was that the Tax SG was not comfortable with the usage of COIN proposed by ZA as it is not at all in line with the MP.
 It would be more an abuse of the field than anything else as the field is not used to specify the income source.

+We would not like to see a local ZA MP which is clashing with the global MP on COIN.

+RU feedback: We do not have CA when country of income differs from country of issue.
+In Russia dividends are paid by the issuer or by the Registrar.

-We would not like to see a local ZA MP which is clashing with the global MP on COIN.Decision: The CA WG rather agrees with the Tax SG feedback and recommend to ZA to look at submitting a CR for a new indicator in the message supporting the ZA requirements.
+Decision: The CA WG rather agrees with the Tax SG feedback and recommend to ZA to look at submitting a CR for a new indicator in the message supporting the ZA requirements.

 Action: Close item.